PDCbc/queries/README.md

      },
     "panels" : ["PopulationHealth", "PracticeReflection", "..."],
     "description" : "SOME DESCRIPTION",
-    "map": "PATH TO MAP FUNCTION",
+    "definition" : "A more precise definition based on the query requirement", "map": "PATH TO MAP FUNCTION",
     "reduce" : "PATH TO REDUCE FUNCTION",
     "functions" : ["PATH TO HELPER FUNCTION 1", ...],